-Using a 57-year global panel of foreign listings on a broad set of stock exchanges, we identify waves in foreign listing activity at the host market, home market, and industry levels.
-We document that waves in host markets are often due to cross-listing waves in home markets that share a particular affiliation with the respective host market.
-Furthermore, based on the implications of a gravity model, we find that cross-listing waves in a given host country coincide with the outperformance of both the host and proximate home country’s economy and financial markets relative to other competing markets.
-We also show that much of the valuation gains associated with foreign listing are associated with cross-listing waves, but that such gains are particularly transitory.
+Using a 57-year global foreign listing sample, we identify cross-listing waves at the host market, home market, and industry levels.
+Waves in host markets are often due to cross-listing waves in proximate home markets.
+Consistent with gravity model implications and economic synergy arguments of cross-listing decisions, cross-listing waves in a given host country coincide with the outperformance of host and proximate home country’s economies and financial markets.
+The valuation gains from listings associated with cross-listing waves are transitory, supporting the market timing component in these decisions.
 Our results provide novel evidence of non-monotonic market development across countries and over time.

 Number of Pages in PDF File: 70